GeoffCox/sterling-svelte/src/routes/theme/+page.md

 />
 <br/>

-## Info, Success, Warning, and Error
+## Status colors

-Several colors can be used to give meaning to state.
+Several colors can be used to give meaning to status.

 <Swatch
 backgroundColor="--stsv-Info__background-color"